 For graduation metrics, students are attributed to schools using different rules than for the Progress Toward Graduation metrics.
-Students are attributed to the last diploma-granting school as of June 30 of their fourth year of high school.
-Consistent with state and federal graduation-reporting rules, continuous enrollment is not necessary.
-Any student enrolled for one or more days (including no-shows) are accountable at their last diploma-granting school before June 30 of the fourth year of high school.
+Students are attributed to the last diploma-granting school as of June 30 of the transfer school graduation deadline year.
+Consistent with state and federal graduation reporting rules, continuous enrollment is not necessary.
+Any student enrolled for one or more days (including noshows) is accountable if their enrollment represents the last diploma-granting school before June 30 of the transfer school graduation deadline year.